-From fiscal 2020 to fiscal 2022, we reduced aggregate Scope 1 and market-based Scope 2 emissions by 14.8%, driven primarily by our adoption of long-term agreements to source 100% renewable energy.
-We were also recognized as one of the World's Most Ethical Companies for the fifth consecutive year in 2023 by Ethisphere.
+As of the end of fiscal 2023, we have reduced our combined Scope 1 and 2 emissions by more than 20%, putting us nearly a third of the way to our 2030 goal in just two years.
+We were also recognized as one of the World's Most Ethical Companies for the sixth consecutive year in 2024 by Ethisphere.

-Additionally, we thrive on the power and potential of diversity.
-By taking into account various perspectives, we get the best outcomes for our employees, our company, our customers and the world around us.
-We are committed to promoting an inclusive environment where every individual can thrive through a sense of belonging, respect and contribution.
+Additionally, we thrive on the power and potential of inclusion.
+By considering various perspectives, we aspire to achieve the best outcomes for our employees, our company, our customers and the world around us.

-Our 2022 Sustainability Report is located on our Corporate Responsibility page at www.westerndigital.com.
-The topics covered were selected based on a detailed materiality assessment completed by a third party, which incorporated input from investors, customers and other stakeholders, as well as our strategic priorities, and the report was prepared in accordance with the Global Reporting Initiative ("GRI") standards: Core option, references Sustainability Accounting Standards Board ("SASB") standards and includes disclosures aligned with the UN Sustainable Development Goals ("UN SDGs") and the Task Force on Climate-Related Financial Disclosures ("TCFD") recommendations.
+Our 2023 Sustainability Report is located on our Corporate Responsibility page at www.westerndigital.com.
+The topics covered were selected based on a detailed materiality assessment facilitated by a third party, which incorporated input from investors, customers and other stakeholders, as well as our strategic priorities, and the report was prepared in accordance with the Global Reporting Initiative ("GRI") standards: Core option, references Sustainability Accounting Standards Board ("SASB") standards and includes disclosures aligned with the UN Sustainable Development Goals ("UN SDGs") and the Task Force on Climate-Related Financial Disclosures ("TCFD") recommendations.
 The Governance Committee oversees our corporate responsibility and sustainability policies and programs pursuant to its charter.

-For more information, please refer to the section entitled "Corporate Responsibility and Sustainability" on page 23.
-We plan to release our 2023 Sustainability Report later this fiscal year.
+For more information, please refer to the section entitled "Corporate Responsibility and Sustainability" on page 21.